Vngi/HabboKeyboardArcade/README.md

 - `pynput`: Used for listening to keyboard events.

 You can install the dependencies by running the following command:

+## Mac Instatlion:

+Open a terminal and run the command python3 --version to check if Python is installed.
+If Python is not installed, you can download and install it from the official Python website (https://www.python.org/downloads/).

+## Prerequisites

+- Python 3 installed
+- Required packages: pyautogui, pynput

+## Installation

+1. Clone the repository to your local machine:

+2. Install the required packages.
+Open a terminal and run the following commands:

+python3 -m pip install pyautogui python3 -m pip install pynput

+run in terminal python3 script.py ( make sure to put the right directory )

 ```shell
 Run the Snake.bat